p4rkerw/p4rkerw.github.io/README.md

 # Parker's notes for updating the website:
 Splash page layout (Landing homepage) - _layouts/splash.html </br>
 Splash page content (Landing homepage) - index.md
 Note: Images are exported in 300dpi.
 If images are exported in a lower resolution they will not scale appropriately.
+Make sure the images are also approximately the same width and height in pixels

 # Install ruby / jekyll / bundler for building and hosting website locally
 ```